 Anyone looking to transfer animals to or from Canada must comply with the Canadian Food Inspection Agency (CFIA) transportation regulations.
 Doing so is not optional and it’s vital any business owner looking to start transporting animals in or out of the country understands these regulations comprehensively.
 By following the CFIA regulations, businesses can ensure smooth and safe transportation, while also delivering a humane way of transporting animals.

-The CFIA, or Canadian Food Inspection Agency, is a regulatory agency and is governed by the Minister of Agriculture and Agri-Food.
-CFIA transportation regulations reduce potential health threats, ensure safety and guarantee standards.
+The CFIA is a regulatory agency and is governed by the Minister of Agriculture and Agri-Food.
+In the guide below, you’ll find out more about the agency and the CFIA transportation regulations in more detail.
 Anyone in the business of transporting animals, food or plants in or out of Canada needs to follow these regulations carefully.

 As mentioned above, CFIA stands for the Canadian Food Inspection Agency and they cover animals and plants, as well as food entering or leaving Canada.
 The agency was created to allow for the inspection services of different departments, including Agriculture and Agri-Food Canada, Health Canada and Fisheries and Oceans Canada.
 It also united all of Canada’s federal animal health, food safety and plant health regulatory systems.

 CFIA is focused on delivering regulations that are guided by science and other important factors that impact Canada and its people.
 The acts and regulations enforced by CFIA aim to reduce things such as preventable health problems and ensure animal products and other foods meet regulatory standards domestically and internationally.
 In global markets, it’s important Canadian exports are able to compete effectively and the CFIA helps to make that possible.